Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

-Using a combination of the measurements of KiDS-450 and VISTA Kilo-Degree infrared Galaxy Survey (VIKING) \cite{2007Msngr.127...28A}, Ref. \cite{Hildebrandt:2018yau} finds $S_8=0.737_{-0.036}^{+0.040}$ which is discrepant with measurements from the Planck analysis at the $2.3\sigma$ level.
-Ref. \cite{Wright:2020ppw} for the KiDS+VIKING-450 (or KV450) reports an updated constraint of $S_8= 0.716_{-0.038}^{+0.043}$.
-Meanwhile in Ref. \cite{Troxel:2017xyo} using the DES first year (DES-Y1) data assuming a $\Lambda$CDM model reports $S_8=0.782_{-0.027}^{+0.027}$ which is in $\sim2.3\sigma$ tension\footnote{This tension was calculated by Ref. \cite{Lemos:2020jry}.
+Using a combination of the measurements of KiDS-450 and VISTA Kilo-Degree infrared Galaxy Survey (VIKING) \citep{2007Msngr.127...28A}, \citet{Hildebrandt:2018yau} find $S_8=0.737_{-0.036}^{+0.040}$ which is discrepant with measurements from the Planck analysis at the $2.3\sigma$ level.
+For the KiDS+VIKING-450 (or KV450) \citet{Wright:2020ppw} report an updated constraint of $S_8= 0.716_{-0.038}^{+0.043}$.
+Meanwhile, using the DES first year (DES-Y1) data assuming a $\Lambda$CDM model \citet{Troxel:2017xyo} report $S_8=0.782_{-0.027}^{+0.027}$ which is in $\sim2.3\sigma$ tension\footnote{This tension was calculated by \citet{Lemos:2020jry}.
 The authors have explored a number of different methods to quantify the tension relative to the best-fit Planck2018 cosmology.} with the Planck18 result.
-The constraint on $S_8$ from the combined tomographic weak lensing analysis of KiDS + VIKING + DES-Y1 adopting a flat $\Lambda$CDM model by Ref. \cite{Joudaki:2019pmv} is $S_8= 0.762_{-0.024}^{+0.025}$ which is in $2.5\sigma$ tension with Planck18 result and by Ref. \cite{Asgari:2019fkq} is $S_8= 0.755_{-0.021}^{+0.019}$ which is in $3.2\sigma$ tension with Planck18 result.
-Analysing the most recent KiDS cosmic shear data release (KiDS-1000 \cite{Kuijken:2019gsa}) alone and assuming a spatially flat $\Lambda$CDM model the value $S_8=0.759_{-0.021}^{+0.024}$ was estimated by Ref. \cite{Asgari:2020wuj}.
-Analysing the first-year data of HSC in the context of the flat $\Lambda$CDM model and using the pseudo-$C_l$ method (for details of this method, see Ref. \cite{Hivon:2001jp,Alonso:2018jzx}), Ref.\cite{Hikage:2018qbn} finds $S_8=0.780_{-0.033}^{+0.030}$ and adopting the standard two-point correlation functions (TPCF) estimators, $\xi_{\pm}$ Ref. \cite{Hamana:2019etx} finds $S_8=0.804_{-0.029}^{+0.032}$.
-The analysis of galaxy clustering and weak gravitational lensing of the DES Y1 data combining three two-point functions (the so-called $3\times2$pt analysis) of gravitational lensing and galaxy positions (the cosmic shear correlation function, the galaxy clustering angular autocorrelation function, the galaxy-galaxy lensing cross-correlation function) by Ref. \cite{Abbott:2017wau} gives $S_8=0.773_{-0.020}^{+0.026}$ and $\Omega_{0m}= 0.267_{-0.017}^{+0.030}$ in flat $\Lambda$CDM model.
-This value is in $\sim2.3\sigma$ tension with Planck18 result.
+The constraint on $S_8$ from the combined tomographic weak lensing analysis of KiDS + VIKING + DES-Y1 adopting a flat $\Lambda$CDM model by \citet{Joudaki:2019pmv} is $S_8= 0.762_{-0.024}^{+0.025}$ which is in $2.5\sigma$ tension with Planck18 result and by \citet{Asgari:2019fkq} is $S_8= 0.755_{-0.021}^{+0.019}$ which is in $3.2\sigma$ tension with Planck18 result.
+Analysing the most recent KiDS cosmic shear data release (KiDS-1000 \citealt{Kuijken:2019gsa}) alone and assuming a spatially flat $\Lambda$CDM model the value $S_8=0.759_{-0.021}^{+0.024}$ was estimated by \citet{Asgari:2020wuj}.
+Analysing the first-year data of HSC in the context of the flat $\Lambda$CDM model and using the pseudo-spectrum (pseudo-$C_l$) method\footnote{For a realistic experiment the pseudo-$C_l$ statistics from cut-sky maps which provide incomplete data are applied in order to obtain unbiased estimates of the angular power and cross-power spectra by correcting for the convolution with the survey window \citep[see][for details of this method]{Hivon:2001jp,Brown:2004jn,Alonso:2018jzx,Wandelt:2000av}.}, \citet{Hikage:2018qbn} find $S_8=0.780_{-0.033}^{+0.030}$ and adopting the standard two-point correlation functions (TPCF) estimators, $\xi_{\pm}$, \citet{Hamana:2019etx} find $S_8=0.804_{-0.029}^{+0.032}$.
+Recently, a analysis of the KiDS-1000 data using pseudo-$C_l$ method by \citet{KiDS:2021opn} has lead to $S_8=0.754_{-0.029}^{+0.027}$.
+The latest cosmic shear analysis of the DES third Year (DES-Y3) \citep{DES:2021bvc,DES:2021vln} in the context of the $\Lambda$CDM model constrains the clustering amplitude as $S_8=0.759_{-0.023}^{+0.025}$.
+Also, recently \citet{DES:2022ign} found $S_8 = 0.73_ {-0.03}^{+0.04}$ using the cross-correlations of galaxy positions and shears from DES-Y3 with CMB lensing maps from SPT and Planck.